Global Critical Issues

 Poverty

 Global poverty rates have been cut by more than half in the last 20 years.
-But, one in ten people in lower income countries still live below the international poverty line.
-Poverty means more than a lack of income and a sustainable livelihood.
-Poverty gives way to hunger and malnutrition, limited access to education and basic services, and social exclusion.
-Ending extreme poverty has been a goal for years, but inflation and global war has pushed global food prices back upward.
+But, one in ten people living in low income countries still live below the international poverty line.
+Poverty means more than a lack of money and a sustainable livelihood.
+Poverty gives way to risks of hunger and malnutrition, limited access to education and basic services, and social exclusion.
+Ending extreme poverty has been a goal for years, but inflation and the global issue of war have pushed global food prices back up.

-How will we take global action to provide for basic needs for all and ensure access to education and skill training?
+How will we take collective action to support the basic needs of all human beings and guarantee opportunities for learning and skill development?

 Rise of Asia, Africa and the Americas